HencoBurger/sirexjs/README.md

 <code>
 sirexjs
 </code>

+#### Run development
+Run your application in development mode by running this command.<br/>
+<code>npm run dev</code><br/>
+This sets up a nodemon watcher.
+The watcher restart your development server as soon as it dedects change in the code.

 #### Environment file
 Creating a new application also creates an ".env-template" file.
 Rename this file to ".env" and add your relevant information.